 Because Banff is park of Parks Canada (Canada’s National Park System), there is an entrance fee to get in.
 I recommend paying by the day if you’re only staying a weekend – the price per day is $19.60 CAD for a group of 2 to 7 people, or $9.80 CAD for a single person.
 If you’re planning on visiting other parks around Canada, you can get the year-long Parks Canada Discovery Pass for $67.70 CAD.

-The weather in Banff can be completely unpredictable, so pack for a variety of scenarios, especially if you’re planning on camping.
+The weather in Banff can be completely unpredictable, so pack for a variety of scenarios, especially if you’re planning on camping in Banff.
 When packing for Banff, I recommend bringing:

 - Gloves and a hat